Arizona Lottery

 The Arizona Lottery is a state agency of Arizona in the southwest United States.
 It is a member of the Multi-State Lottery Association (MUSL).
-Lottery draw games include Mega Millions, Powerball, The Pick, Triple Twist Fantasy 5, and Pick 3.
+Lottery draw games include Mega Millions, Powerball, The Pick, Triple Twist, Fantasy 5, Pick 3, and Pick 4.
 A variety of instant scratch tickets, or Scratchers, are also offered.

 The Arizona Lottery's mission statement is to support Arizona programs for the public benefit by maximizing revenue in a responsible manner.
 Arizona became the first state west of the Mississippi River to approve a lottery when the statewide public initiative (Proposition 200) narrowly passed in November 1980.
 In 2002, a vote to extend the lottery for another ten years was passed, with 73% in favor.
 In 2010, the Lottery was extended into 2035.

 The first sale from the Arizona Lottery was on July 1, 1981; the product was an instant scratch ticket called Scratch It Rich.

 Proceeds from sales of Arizona Lottery tickets, nearly $4 million weekly, fund a variety of state programs.
 In fiscal year 2016, the Arizona Lottery transferred over $205 million to these programs.
 The Lottery transfers money to 12 funds that serve 18 beneficiaries.
 There are six core Arizona Lottery pillars that these 18 beneficiaries align with: arts and education; community enrichment; economic development; environmental conservation; health and human services; and public safety.

 Arizona requires lottery players to be at least 21 years of age; the minimum age was 18 until June 1, 2003.